Renovation

 I told her about tub reglazing, which gives you a new look for a fraction of what it costs to replace the tub and can be used to cover tile as well.
 My sister, Amy White, was eager to save money on sprucing up her bathroom.
 She contacted Westchester Refinishing, which quoted her a price of $925 to reglaze the tub and tile.

 The process has been covered extensively by Brick Underground.
-Writer Mimi O’Conner warned readers about how smelly it is: “The toxic fumes released during the process not only make your apartment smell bad, they’re dangerous if not dealt with properly,” she writes.
+Writer Mimi O’Conner warned readers about how smelly it is: “The toxic fumes released during the process not only make your apartment smell bad, they’re dangerous if not dealt with properly,” she wrote.

-As it turns out, it was not so stinky (more on that in a moment) and it was fast—making it a quick pick-me-up for a NYC apartment or house on the market.
+As it turns out, it was not so stinky (more on that in a moment) and it was fast—making it a quick upgrade for a NYC apartment or house on the market.
 Need some other fast or relatively inexpensive (or both) renovation ideas for a resale?
 Read on.

 Tub and tile reglazing to refresh the bath

-Reglazing involves spraying a new topcoat on your existing tub and tile, if you want, and is much cheaper, easier, and less time-consuming than replacing a tub—which can cost thousands to install.
+Reglazing involves spraying a new topcoat on your existing tub and tile, and is much cheaper, easier, and less time-consuming than replacing a tub—which can cost thousands to install.
 It took Westchester Refinishing about three hours from start to finish—including extensive prep work—which is crucial to prevent the glaze from peeling later, plus overnight drying time.

 And about the smell: Not so bad, I can report.
 I retreated one floor down to the dining room, and positioned a large fan in front of me, but was not bothered by the fumes.
 The contractor vented the fumes out the bathroom window while he worked, and this kept the smell largely at bay.